gochain/gochain/README.md

 $ gochain --your-favourite-flags dumpconfig
 ```

-*Note: This works only with geth v1.6.0 and above.*

 #### Docker quick start

 One of the quickest ways to get GoChain up and running on your machine is by using Docker: